Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 In fact, we even use them on our own checkout pages.

 See if you can pick them out below.

-- Trust Badges – See the two trust badges below the “Get Started” button?
+2. Trust Badges - See the 2 trust badges below the “Get Started” button?
 They may not seem like much right now but in reality, trust badges can go a long way towards making your leads feel secure.
 Here are just a few to consider using for your checkout page.

-- It’s all one page – This one is a biggy.
-The more friction you add to your funnel, the more likely prospects will be to drop off.
+3. It’s all one page - This one is a biggy.
+The more friction you add to your funnel, the more likely prospects will drop off.
 One example of friction is forcing leads to go through multiple pages before buying.
 It’s actually why we’ve started combining our sales pages and congrats pages (remember?).
 But it’s also a valuable lesson for checkout pages.

-Step #2: Plug Your Online Course Funnel Leaks With Follow-Ups
+Step #2 to Build Your Online Course Sales Funnel: Plug Your Online Course Funnel Leaks With Follow-Ups

 Alrighty, now that you have your core foundation for your online course sales funnel solidified, it’s time to optimize it and plug up a few leaks.

 Now, while nailing the foundation of your online course funnel is crucial, the follow-up can be just as important.